tsengia/SphinxTrainHelper/README.md

 bw, map_adapt, mllr_solve, mllr_transform, mk_s2sendump

 These programs/binaries can be found where you installed sphinx_train (on Linux this should be `/usr/local/libexec/sphinxtrain`, for more information, see the tutorial on CMU Sphinx's website.
 Simply copy the needed executables from that directory to the same directory as the Sphinx Training Helper.
+However, there is also a simple bash script (`copy-training-programs.sh`) that is included that can be used to copy the needed programs into the directory.

 # Instructions